DAOthxs/assets/dedust_lp/README.md

 ## How to add liquidity
 1. Open the Pools section.
 2. Search for the liquidity pair you want or pick from the list — we're using SATOSHI/TON.
-3. Select the pool to see pool details and tap on the 'Deposit' button.
+3. Select the pool to see pool details and tap on the `Deposit` button.

 |![Step 1](./0001.png)|![Step 2](./0002.png)|![Step 3](./0003.png)|
 | ------ | ------ | ------ |